The approvals process for non-CTIMP modifications (amendments)

 Requests for further information

-The revised process will allow the REC to request further information when considering substantial modification requests.
+The REC may request further information when considering substantial modification requests.

-This means that if the REC identifies issues that prevent a substantial modification request from being approved, the sponsor will be informed of these issues and will be able to respond before a final decision or opinion is issued.
-Requests for further information for substantial modifications will only be issued in a minority of cases, where it’s not possible for the REC to give a favourable opinion or a favourable opinion with conditions.
+This means that if the REC identifies issues that prevent a substantial modification request from being approved, the sponsor is informed of these issues and is able to respond before a final decision or opinion is issued.
+Requests for further information for substantial modifications are only issued in a minority of cases, where it’s not possible for the REC to give a favourable opinion or a favourable opinion with conditions.

-If a request for further information is required, it will be sent within 35 calendar days of the substantial modification request being confirmed as valid.
-If a sponsor receives a request for further information, they’ll have a maximum of 60 calendar days to respond.
+If a request for further information is required, it is sent within 35 calendar days of the substantial modification request being confirmed as valid.
+If a sponsor receives a request for further information, they have a maximum of 60 calendar days to respond.
 A sponsor can respond at any point within the 60 day timeframe.
-If they do not respond within 60 days, the substantial modification request will not be approved and will be given an unfavourable opinion by the REC.
+If they do not respond within 60 days, the substantial modification request is not approved and is given an unfavourable opinion by the REC.

 If the sponsor needs longer to prepare a response to the request for further information, they can request an extension from the REC.